HoutanGh/quant_scanner/README.md

     - first just all the unique names of the stocks (use random time 1pm GMT)
     - distinguish first time post of the stocks
 ### Maybe end point of this program is to get weights of variables that have the biggest affect, then use these weights for a different model that says buy or not?

+- implied volatility, realised volatility and use them to make returns on earnings
+- get name of stocks that have appeared more than twice (not in the same week posting)